thomscoder/timber-deno/README.md

 // Insert an entire array...
 timber.insert(arr);

-// ...or a single string
+// ...or a single string passing an identifier (e.g. the variable that contains that value or a category) timber.insert("imaginary", "Voldemort");

-timber.insert("Voldemort");
+// Find the word

-// Find the word passing an identifier (e.g. the variable that contains that value) timber.search("arr", "Voldemort"); // Voldemort
+timber.search("Voldemort"); // Voldemort
 // Find all words that start with given Prefix timber.findAllWords("Vold"); // ["Voldemort", ...]
 // Get the identifier
-timber.belongsTo("Voldemort"); // ["arr"]
+timber.belongsTo("Voldemort"); // ["imaginary"]
 // Delete a word
 timber.delete("Voldemort");
 ```